Dental Care Tailored to You

 Although secure, the denture can be easily removed for thorough cleaning.

-Endodontics is necessary when the pulp (blood and nerve supply of a tooth) becomes inflamed or infected as a result of decay or injury.
+Endodontics is the correct term for root canal treatment, it is necessary when the pulp (blood and nerve supply of a tooth) becomes inflamed or infected as a result of decay or injury.
+If the pulp is damaged, it can cause pain, infection, and ultimately tooth loss.

 You may need endodontic treatment if you are experiencing any of the following symptoms: